Hillclimbing: Germany

-Germany has a long hillclimbing tradition, with some manufacturers of cars or motorcycles entering factory teams until ″Bergrennen″ became amateur events in the 1970s.
-Two states, Nordrhein-Westfalen und Baden-Württemberg, do not allow hillclimbing racing events anymore, mostly due to environmental reasons.
+Germany has a long hillclimbing tradition, with some car and motorcycle manufacturers fielding factory teams until ″Bergrennen″ became amateur events in the 1970s.
+Two states, Nordrhein-Westfalen and Baden-Württemberg, no longer allow hillclimbing racing events, mostly for environmental reasons.
 Thus, the probably most famous event, the Freiburg-Schauinsland race in the Black Forest, is not a competition anymore like almost 100 years ago, when the fourth International Schauinsland hillclimb at Freiburg was held on August 5, 1928: "A car made the fastest time of the day, Heusser's Bugatti putting up 74.009 km/h, the fastest motorcycle being Stegmann's DKW at 69.6 km/h."
-Caracciola (Mercedes) won the over two-litre racing car class.
+Caracciola (Mercedes) won the over two-liter racing car class.

 In the 1930s, during the era of the famous "Silver Arrows" from Auto Union and Mercedes-Benz, Hans Stuck (1900–1978) dominated European hillclimbing, which earned him the nickname "Bergkönig" or "King of the Mountains".
-The high-powered supercharged Grand Prix cars were often modified to use twin rear tyres, like trucks, to provide better traction.
+The high-powered, supercharged Grand Prix cars were often modified to use twin rear tires, like trucks, to provide better traction.

-Germany has only a small share of the Alps and few climbs there, like ″Jochrennen″ from Hindelang to Oberjoch, with the Rossfeld race in the Berchtesgaden Alps being a part of the 1965 World Sportscar Championship.
-At that time, Porsche entered lightweight open-top ″Bergspyder″ variants as their racing models were made for endurance racing up to 24 hours, with the Porsche 909 Bergspyder being the most extreme, weighing in at only 384kg.
+Germany has only a small share of the Alps, and few climbs there, like the "Jochrennen" from Hindelang to Oberjoch, with the Rossfeld race in the Berchtesgaden Alps being part of the 1965 World Sportscar Championship.
+At that time, Porsche introduced lightweight open-top "Bergspyder" variants as their racing models were designed for endurance racing lasting up to 24 hours, with the Porsche 909 Bergspyder being the most extreme, weighing in at only 384kg.

-Thus, most German hillclimbs are in the Mittelgebirge regions, but even the rather flat northern part of Germany has hillclimbs, like the one in Hilter near Osnabrück, which is part of the German ″Berg Cup″ series.
+Thus, most German hillclimbs are in the Mittelgebirge regions, but even the rather flat northern part of Germany has hillclimbs, like the one in Hilter near Osnabrück, which is part of the German "Berg Cup" series.
 In the 2023 calendar, Schottenring, Wolsfeld, Iberg near Heilbad Heiligenstadt, Homburg, Saarland, Hauenstein near Hausen, Rhön-Grabfeld, Eichenbühl, Mickhausen are the events in Germany.
-Additional rounds are held in Luxembourg, Austria or Switzerland.
+Additional rounds are held in Luxembourg, Austria, or Switzerland.

 Great Britain

-In Great Britain, the format is different from that in other parts of Europe, with courses being much shorter.
+In Great Britain, the format differs from that in other parts of Europe, with courses much shorter.
 Cairncastle is Great Britain's longest hillclimb at 1.65 mi.
 These short courses are more akin to uphill sprints – and almost always take under one minute for the fastest drivers to complete.
 For this reason, cars and drivers do not generally cross between the British and continental European championships.

 Hillclimbing is also relevant to motorcycle sport; the governing body is the National Hill Climb Association.

 Italy

-In the Italian championship, also known as the Campionato Italiano Velocità Montagna, there are the longest and most challenging hillclimbs like Trento-Bondone, Coppa Bruno Carotti (the Italian races in FIA European Hill Climb Championship), Pedavena-Croce d'Aune, Monte Erice and Verzegnis-Sella Chianzutan, which are also the most known.
+In the Italian championship, also known as the Campionato Italiano Velocità Montagna, there are the longest and most challenging hillclimbs like Trento-Bondone, Coppa Bruno Carotti (the Italian races in FIA European Hill Climb Championship), Pedavena-Croce d'Aune, Cronoscalata Monte Erice and Verzegnis-Sella Chianzutan, which are also the most known.

-Hillclimbing in Italy became famous in the 1970s, early 1980s, between 1994 and 2000 and at the end of the 2000s, especially in the last two periods thanks to TV services, magazines and live Internet commentaries.
+Hillclimbing in Italy became famous in the 1970s, early 1980s, between 1994 and 2000, and at the end of the 2000s, especially in the last two periods, thanks to TV services, magazines, and live Internet commentaries.